0xsequence/marketplace-contracts/README.md

 The Orderbook accept partial fills of any order using ERC-1155 tokens.

-The Orderbook contract is unowned and does not have any adminstrative functions.
+The Orderbook contract has an owner who can set the royalty parameters for any contract that doesn't natively support ERC-2981.
+There are no other administrative functions.

 Any platform is free to integrate with the Orderbook contract to provide a marketplace for their users.

 Note: The Orderbook is designed to support standard ERC-1155, ERC-721 and ERC-20 implementations.
 Tokens with non-standard implementations (e.g. tokens that take fees on transfer) may not be compatible with the Orderbook contract.
 Use of a token in the Orderbook does not imply endorsement of the token by the Orderbook.